mattermost-community/focalboard/README.md

     * run `win/dist/tasks-win.exe`
     * *Requires: Windows 10*

 Cross-compilation currently isn't fully supported, so please build on the appropriate platform.
+Refer to the GitHub Actions workflows (build-mac.yml, build-win.yml, build-ubuntu.yml) for the detailed list of steps on each platform.